Peter Malinauskas: Leader of the Opposition (2018–2022)

 Following the resignation of Jay Weatherill after the 2018 election, a caucus meeting on 9 April 2018 elected Malinauskas as Labor Leader.
 He consequently became Leader of the Opposition, with former Education Minister Susan Close as his deputy.

 In April 2021, former Labor MP Annabel Digance and her husband were arrested and charged with attempting to blackmail Malinauskas.
 Police alleged that the couple had threatened to make accusations against Malinauskas if he did not orchestrate Digance's return to politics by preselection for a safe seat or appointment to the Legislative Council or the Senate.
 The charges against the Digances were withdrawn in April 2023.

+In March 2022, Malinauskas led the party to victory at the state election, winning 26 seats on an eight-seat swing party after making healthcare a theme during the election.
+He was sworn in as premier of South Australia on 21 March 2022.

 Premier of South Australia (2022–present)

-In March 2022, Malinauskas led the party to victory at the state election, party after making healthcare a theme during the election.
-He was sworn in as premier of South Australia on 21 March 2022.